Anusol

 • Soreness, redness and swelling around the anus

-Diagnosis of piles is usually made based on the physical symptoms alone.
-For suspected internal piles, your GP may request a physical internal examination of your rectum, or refer you to a colorectal specialist.
+Diagnosis of piles is usually made based solely on physical symptoms.
+For suspected internal piles, your GP may request a physical internal examination of your rectum or refer you to a colorectal specialist.

 If it is the first time you are experiencing piles, or if you experience any rectal bleeding, you should see your doctor as soon as possible.